-Cash stood at P3.10 million, resulting to a Current Ratio of 1.70:1.
-Since the Club is on its start-up year of operations, funds were sourced from revenue generating activities and advances from NCI to support the Club's operating requirements.
-As of June 30, 2021, advances provided by the Parent Company amounted to P70.30 million.
+Cash stood at P3.93 million, resulting in a Current Ratio of 0.16:1.
+Since the Club is on its first year of operations, funds were sourced from revenue generating activities and advances from NCI to support the Club's operating requirements.
+As of June 30, 2022, advances provided by the Parent Company amounted to P82.04 million.